annabelleg/FinalProject/README.md

   - linear equations are gucci, quadratic equations have begun but are super buggy
   - added homepage, it switches views based on what you click! woohoo
   - user now enters number of rows + columns they want for matrix
   - user can input linear equation + theoretically graph will output it (it worked in the past but the merge messed it up)
+- week of 6/1/15 - 6/5/15
+  - figured out an easier way to toggle between screens, using an array of PApplets and an AppBase class.
+  - fixed evaluating fractions in equation.
+  - user can differentiate betweeen quadratic and linear inputs.
+  - user can input up to 4 different funtions, each of which is graphed in a different color.